fantasyland/fantasy-land/README.md

     1. if `f` is not a function, the behaviour of `reduce` is unspecified.
     2. The first argument to `f` must be the same type as `x`.
     3. `f` must return a value of the same type as `x`.
-    4. No parts of `f`'s return value should be checked.

-1. `x` is the initial accumulator value for the reduction

-    1. No parts of `x` should be checked.

 ### Traversable